50 women who broke barriers in the business world

 Rometty's eight years as CEO ended in 2020 when she retired from IBM.

 When award-winning performing artist Rihanna launched her makeup brand, Fenty Beauty, in 2017, she showed the world that inclusive cosmetics are a recipe for business success.
 The first line included a whopping 40 different tones of foundation, many of which sold out right away.
 Time named it one of the best inventions of 2017.
 Today, the Barbadian actor, businesswoman, fashion designer, and singer is worth approximately $1.7 billion.

 You may also like: The most unionized states

 Following in her father’s footsteps, Abigail Johnson took over the chief executive role at Fidelity in 2014.
 She was the first woman to sit on the board of the Financial Services Forum, a political advocacy group composed of high-profile chief executives in finance.

-The first-ever female chief executive in the United States was Anna Bissell.
-She took over the Bissell Company in 1889 when her husband, Melville, passed away.
+The first female chief executive in the U.S. was Anna Bissell.
+She took over the Bissell Company in 1889 when her husband Melville passed away.
 As a leader, she implemented progressive policies, like worker’s compensation and pensions, for employees at Bissell.

 Janice Bryant Howroyd

 Janice Bryant Howroyd, founder and chief executive of Act 1 Group staffing agency, is credited with being the first Black woman to head up a business with revenue that exceeds $1 billion.
 An entrepreneur, she owns a strong portfolio of real estate, manages 17,000 clients, and is reportedly worth $420 million.